 Brooks started his service for the church as a pastor in 1954 in Philadelphia, Pennsylvania, and was ordained in 1960.
 He subsequently served as principal at Pine Forge Academy in Pennsylvania, Superintendent of Education in the Allegheny East Conference, and then as religious liberty director in the Southern Union from 1970 to 1975.
 His success in that position opened doors for other African-Americans for service outside the regional black conferences.

 Called the "Sweet singer of Israel," he relished singing hymns that spoke to the heart.
 Although a serious medical problem caused him to lose his ability to speak and sing for nearly a year in the early 1970s and left him with a voice that was barely more than a whisper, he recovered.
 He described the circumstances surrounding that recovery as miraculous.

 In his role as a General Conference secretary, Brooks led out in establishing the Office of Church Music and then became its chair.
 In that position he served as chair of the Church Hymnal Committee, a group of nineteen pastors, laymen, and musicians who worked from 1982 to 1985 to produce the first new hymnal for the Seventh-day Adventist Church in forty years.

-His funeral service, a musical celebration of his life in music and service, was held at the Sligo Adventist Church in Takoma Park, Maryland, in December 1989.
+He was living in Columbia, Maryland, when he died following a twelve-year struggle with cancer, on December 23, 1989, at age 66.
+His funeral service, a musical celebration of his life in music and service, was held at the Sligo Adventist Church in Takoma Park, Maryland, on December 27, 1989.